AriffAzmi/Light-PHP-Framework/README.md

 ## Install the Application

 ### Composer
+Download from github repository.
-Run `composer require ariffazmi/light-php-framework` on your terminal.
+Run `composer install` on your terminal.